sdhar-pycourse/DSS310/week4/week 4.2.md

 # Data Query Language (DQL)

+Please have the chinook.db downloaded and the SQLite DB viewer installed :smile:
 ## SELECT STATEMENT
 For a business analyst SELECT and it's clauses are most important syntax as this allows access to data and ability to analyze data